quantsingularity/QuantumBallot/documentation/deployment_guide/README.md

 # Deployment Guide

-This guide provides detailed instructions for deploying the Chainocracy blockchain-based voting system to production environments.
+This guide provides detailed instructions for deploying the QuantumBallot blockchain-based voting system to production environments.

 ## Table of Contents